sleeplessinc/dadu/README.md

 		"remoteSize":11100
 	}

-The uploaded file will be in "/tmp" on the server machine and it will have the name indicated by "remoteName".
+The uploaded file will be found at "/tmp/a7ac539356be4e5f8a74e5f8a72e08b_foo.jpg" on the server.
-The remoteName may differ from the name of the file dropped into the browser.
+Note that remoteName will differ from the name of the file dropped into the browser.

 If "error" is not null, then it will be a description of what went wrong.
 Otherwise, the upload succeeded.